 Lessons from the F/V Rebecca Mary

-One of the most important lessons from this story is the positive impact of Learn about Safety at Sea Classes.
-When fishermen have the opportunity to learn and practice these safety techniques they are much more likely to visualize and enact exactly what they need to do in a time of extreme crisis.
+One of the most important lessons from this story is the positive impact of safety training.
+When fishermen have the opportunity to learn and practice safety techniques, such as putting on an immersion suit in less than one minute, they are much more likely to visualize and enact exactly what they need to do in a time of extreme crisis.

 Take Safety & Survival Programs